syncfusion-content/blazor-docs/blazor/scheduler/resources.md

     }
 }
 ```
-The following image depicts how appointments belonging to the different resources will be displayed altogether on the default Scheduler.
+The following image shows the appointment rendering on the multiple resource Scheduler.
 ![Multiple Resources in Blazor Scheduler](images/blazor-scheduler-multipleresources.png)

 > Setting `AllowMultiple` to `true` in the above code example allows to select multiple resources from the event editor and also creates multiple copies of the same appointment in the Scheduler for each resources while rendering.